 This kiwi gin cocktail is light, bubbly and quick to make.
-Take a couple kiwis and muddle them together with your favorite gin, simple syrup, and lime juice.
-Then top it off with some club soda for fizz.
-Make one for yourself in less than five minutes!
+Made with fresh kiwis, lime juice, simple syrup and gin.
+Then topped off with some club soda for a little fizz.

-- Gin — Any type of gin works well.
-If you have a favorite type, use that one.
+Gin — Any type of gin works well for this cocktail.
+It you have a favorite type, use that one.

-- Simple Syrup — See the instructions below for how to make your own really easily.
-You can also buy this pre-made in the grocery store too.
-(But it is much cheaper to make yourself!)
+Simple Syrup — See the instructions below for how to make your own very easily.
+You can also buy this pre-made, but it is much cheaper to make it yourself.

-- Lime juice — Use freshly squeezed juice of about half a lime.
-You can use artificial lime juice if you don’t have a fresh lime but fresh always tastes better!
+Lime Juice — Use freshly squeezed juice of about half a lime.
+You can use artificial lime juice if you don’t have fresh lime, but fresh juice always tastes better.

-- Club Soda — The fizz is what makes this cocktail so light and refreshing.
-Club soda is typically used for cocktails, but really any sort of light fizzy drink will work, such as Sprite, 7up or Perrier.
+Club Soda — The fizz is what makes this cocktail so light and refreshing.
+Club soda has the most neutral taste, which is why it’s perfect for cocktails.
+However you can also use Sprite or 7Up instead.